ericstuhr/Spotify-Tracks/README.md

 Hit control and c to stop the current routine that's having the local host open.

-Now, you should be able to run node getMe, and your tracks will output both in the console, and in json files that appear in the same directory.
+Now, you should be able to run node getMe, and your tracks will output both in the console and json files that appear in the same directory.